alessandro-sanna/oblivion/README.md

 # Oblivion
 Oblivion is a python3-based framework for automatically analysing Office files containing VBA macros.
 It can only be run on Windows.
 See "Installation" for further detail.
+This is the framework used in the publication "Oblivion: an open-source system for large-scale analysis of macro-based office malware" (doi: 10.1007/s11416-024-00531-3) published in the
+Journal of Computer Virology and Hacking Techniques.
 ## Usage

 Oblivion is designed for the analysis of multiple files.
 To analyze multiple files at once, run the following: